codefrydev/Updates/content/blog/blazor/deployToGitHub.md

 - On Line Number 19 Change **BlazorGitHubPagesDemo.csproj** to your project name **.csproj**

-- on Line Number 23 Change **BlazorGitHubPagesDemo** to your project name
+- on Line Number 23 Change **BlazorGitHubPagesDemo** to your github repository name

 - in rest place you can change based on requirement